tsanevp/AddAttendeesToEventBrite/README.md

-# Automating Adding Attendees To Your Event In Eventbrite
+# Automate Adding Attendees To Your Event In Eventbrite

-DISCLAIMER: This script is
+DISCLAIMER: This script is based on the script written by Stephan Lead (https://github.com/IgniteTalks/AddAttendeesToEventBrite).
+The original script is obsolete, thus the one found here is up-to-date.

 EventBrite is a great package for managing your Ignite.
 It allows you to sell tickets (either paid or free) and check people in using their free iPhone/Android app.

 One major pain is that there's no easy Import function to add attendees.
 If you have a long list of attendees to add, it's time-consuming and error-prone.